celery/celery/sources/userguide/tasks.txt

 raised.
 However, if an ``exc`` argument is not provided the :exc:`RetryTaskError` exception is raised instead.

+**Important note:** The task has to take the magic keyword arguments in order for max retries to work properly, this is because it keeps track of the current number of retries using the ``task_retries`` keyword argument passed on to the task.
+In addition, it also uses the ``task_id`` keyword argument to use the same task id, and ``delivery_info`` to route the retried task to the same destination.

 Using a custom retry delay
 --------------------------